rottenberry/typo-js/README.md

-# Typo
+# Typo for Node.js
-The class provides some typographical staff: declensioning, transforming zeros to K and so on.
+The module provides some typographical staff: declensioning, transforming zeros to K and so on.

 ## API: